Are you wondering why your clients don't stay with you? Are you feeling frustrated that your business is not growing as quickly as you would like?

 Perhaps you are not truly listening to their unique needs.

 The act of listening is not something that we are taught at school.
-We are taught to read and write, but we are not taught how to listen!
+At least not where I grew up.
+We are taught to read and write, but we are not taught how to listen.
 I also was not taught how to listen at home.
 Growing up, my family all seemed to talk at the same time.
 We talked over each other in order to get our voice heard, because we were more concerned with what we had to say than listening to anyone else!

-Effective listening skills are critical in any business.
-Whether you are a yoga teacher, health or wellness coach, web designer, professional speaker or leader, internet marketer, or manager of a team of employees, you must listen to your clients or team in order to understand their needs, connect with them and help them be successfull.
+Effective listening skills are critical in any business and connecting with others in any aspect of life.
+Whether you are a yoga teacher, health or wellness coach, web designer, professional speaker or leader, internet marketer, or manager of a team of employees, you must listen to your clients or team in order to understand their needs, connect with them and help them to be successfull.

 Through my various health coaching, running coaching and yoga teacher training courses, I have been taught a variety of different listening skills techniques over the years.
 I continue to practice these in all aspects of my life, not only in my business.
-That said, it is a never-ending practice and I'm not pretending I've mastered them all yet!
-This is why I've put together this helpful list of 9 of my favorite top tips for listening skills so I can refer back to these and continue to practice.
+That said, it is an ongoing practice to enhance our listening skills.
+I've put together this helpful list below of 9 of my favorite top tips for listening skills so I can refer back to these and continue to practice.
 I hope you also find these helpful for your busines and for your life in general.

 Open-ended questions require a descriptive answer, not just a yes or no. These may be questions that you have pre-prepared, for example before holding an interview or meeting with a new client, or they could be follow-up questions based on something your client says.
 You can also ask questions to clarify that you understand what they have told you, for example "Let me clarify, you're saying that your goal is to get rid of the pain in your low back?"
 A follow-up open-ended question might be "Can you describe the type of pain you're experiencing and what appears to make the pain worse?" or "How does the pain make you feel emotionally?".
 Open-ended questions help to guide the conversation and encourage your client to tune in and open up fully.
 It's a very effective way to allow the client to feel heard.